Foundation Models for Image Search: Enhancing Efficiency and Accuracy

 In our context, i.e., for making two specific foundation models are mentioned: CLIP (Contrastive Language-Image Pre-Training) and GLIP (Grounded Language-Image Pre-Training).

-The CLIP (Contrastive Language-Image Pre-training) model is built upon the previous research including zero-shot transfer, natural language supervision, and multimodal learning.
+The CLIP (Contrastive Language-Image Pre-training) model has emerged as a groundbreaking development in computer vision, leveraging decades of research in zero-shot transfer, natural language supervision, and multimodal learning.

-They demonstrated that the model could predict two unseen classes successfully.
-Around the same time, the DeVISE approach scaled up this idea and showed that an ImageNet model could be fine-tuned to predict objects outside the original 1000 training set correctly.
+Around the same time, the DeVISE approach scaled up this idea, demonstrating that an ImageNet model could generalize beyond its original 1,000-class dataset.

 Figure: CLIP Foundational Model working